About the figures in your 2025 statement

 In your benefit statement, we've converted the projected value of your DC account when you retire into a pension.
 If you decide you'd like to access your DC account in this way, you'll need to transfer it to an external annuity provider and buy an annuity product from them.

-However, there are different ways to access your DC account when you retire.
+But there are different ways to access your DC account when you retire.
 For example, you could choose an income drawdown arrangement instead.
-Again, you’d need to transfer your DC account to an external provider that offers drawdown products to do this.
+Again, you'd need to transfer your DC account to an external provider that offers drawdown products to do this.

-Find out more about your options at retirement
+Find out more about how you can take your DC savings at retirement

 Why are my statutory money purchase illustration (SMPI) figures different to my pension statement figures?